hatfieldlibrary/tagger-2/README.md

 This executes `gulp` build tasks and copies the new code into the `dist` directory.

 It's a good idea to remove development dependencies.
 A convenient way to do this is with the [Strongloop command line tool](https://docs.strongloop.com/display/SLC/Building+applications+with+slc).
 You can install this via `npm install -g strongloop`.
 Then build the zipped tar file using the `slc` command line tool: `slc build --install --pack`.

+After packaging the application using the command line tool, copy the zip file to the server.